 Species Dicranopalpus ramosus sensu lato (pre 2015) (Simon, 1909)

 Body length up to 6 mm.

 A new scientific paper proposes that Dicranopalpus caudatus is a valid separate species from Dicranopalpus ramosus rather than just a different name for the same harvestman.
-The 2 species, which occur in the same range, cannot be told apart without a microscope, hence the agg. or senso lato, which puts the 2 species together when recording sightings.
+The two species, which occur in the same range, cannot be told apart without a microscope, hence the agg. or senso lato, which puts the two species together when recording sightings.